agrc/gis.utah.gov/src/content/blog/2017-10-30-census-luca-training-for-utah.md

 ### Larger Benefit

 Lastly, a point of emphasis.
 Maintaining a GIS layer of addresses is obviously of great value for more than just the 2020 census.
-Active data exchanges between Census and the Postal Service mean that the most important address work to support the LUCA process is expected to be adding missing residential addresses that do not receive traditional street delivery-style mail such as: subaddresses (unit and apartment numbers), residences with clustered mailboxes such as dorms, trailer parks, or gated communities rural delivery route addresses, and communities with PO Box only mail delivery.
+Active data exchanges between Census and the Postal Service mean that the most important address work to support the LUCA process is expected to be adding missing residential addresses that do not receive traditional street delivery-style mail such as: sub-addresses (unit and apartment numbers), residences with clustered mailboxes such as dorms, trailer parks, or gated communities rural delivery route addresses, and communities with PO Box only mail delivery.
 The LUCA process will push us all to create/refine Utah address data resources.
 We'll also discuss how this work can best be organized to support the Census process but also meet similar data requirements for emergency response and other vital service needs, while complying with the strict legal restrictions for handling the input address data received from Census.